RosyArts/amanda/README.md

 liver function, as Cyproterone Acetate can, usually in high doses, rarely cause liver issues due to a rare side effect of increasing the number of liver enzymes present.
 This has only been reported to happen in very high dosages of the medicine (>100-300mg /day) when it is used as a prostate cancer treatment.
-The typical dosage for Hormone Replacement Therapy is 12.5mg /day, a level at which the risk profile is not to worry about.
+The typical dosage for Hormone Replacement Therapy is 6 to 12.5mg /day, a level at which the risk profile is not to worry about.

 Estradiol Valerate is prescribed at a rate of 2-3mg/day.
 Any health risks associated with taking it should not alarm you, because this very drug is naturally in your body at a higher level than this HRT dosage can provide to